 Rent out your parking area

-If you live in an area where parking is expensive, yet have an empty parking space in your driveway, you could rent it out to others looking for a space.
+If you live in an area where parking is expensive or hard to find, yet have an empty parking space in your driveway, you could rent it out to others looking for a space.

 You can also set restrictions on use if you're likely to need the space yourself at certain times.
 For full info on this, read the dedicated Rent Your Parking Space guide.